 It is also important to note that if you finance or lease your RV, the lender will likely require insurance to be in place for the full term of the loan.

 In Ontario, if you own a motorized RV or motorhome that can be driven on the road, you must have insurance.
 If you own a non-motorized recreational vehicle, RV insurance is not mandatory, however, it is essential protection.
 Your non-motorized RV is covered by your auto insurance policy when it is on the road, but your auto policy does not cover your non-motorized RV when it is parked.

-The cost of RV insurance depends on many factors including the year, make and model of your RV.
-Generally, less pricey RV’s cost less to insure; larger and more elaborate motorhomes cost more to insure.
+The cost of RV insurance rates depends on many factors including the year, make and model of your RV.
+Generally, less pricey RV's cost less to insure; larger and more elaborate motorhomes cost more to insure.
 For example, insurance premiums for an RV valued at $30,000 would cost an estimated $46 per month, where as an RV valued at $100,000 would cost an estimated $161 per month.

 RV insurance covers damage to your recreational vehicle, contents, outbuildings, personal and premises liability, third-party liability (for driveable RVs), roadside assistance, renting out your RV, emergency vacation expenses, and increased coverage and limits.

-Extra coverage can be added to your recreational vehicle insurance policy to include protection for items such as warranties on appliances, frozen food, lock replacement, emergency vacation expenses and personal effects.
+Additional coverage can be added to your recreational vehicle insurance policy to include protection for items such as warranties on appliances, frozen food, lock replacement, emergency vacation expenses and personal effects.